-Postdoctoral research at UoWm aims at:
+Postdoctoral research aims at:

-- expanding research findings to new fields - endorsing scientific contribution to the advancement of science, research and research applications - enhancing research innovation and upgrade - disseminating outcomes and transferring know-how - highlighting UoWM's academic prestige and world-class research
+- expanding research findings to new fields - endorsing scientific contribution to the advancement of science, research, and research applications - enhancing research innovation and advancement - disseminating outcomes and transferring know-how - highlighting UoWM's academic prestige and world-class research

-Excellence Scholarships for Postdoctoral Researchers: Following a decision of the Research Committee and sanctioned by the UoWM Senate, a percentage of up to 5% of previously approved funds from the Special Account for Research Funds (SARF) can be used to support postdoctoral research, insofar SARF's obligations / commitments permit.
+Excellence Scholarships for Postdoctoral Researchers: Following a decision of the Research Committee and sanctioned by the UoWM Senate, postdoctoral research is financially supported with up to 5% of previously approved funds from the Special Account for Research Funds (SARF), insofar SARF's obligations / commitments permit.
 Grants support early-career postdoctoral researchers with significant academic contribution.

-Remuneration scholarships for Postdoctoral Researchers: The scholarships are awarded by UoWM's SARF to postdoctoral researchers engaging in co-financed projects or other functions entitled for grants from resources derived from managing various projects and in accordance with the terms set out in the relevant implementation guide.
+Compensatory scholarships for Postdoctoral Researchers: The scholarships are awarded by UoWM's SARF to postdoctoral researchers engaging in co-financed projects or other functions entitled for grants from resources derived from managing various projects and in accordance with the terms set out in the relevant implementation guide.